 Have a large shredder near the recycling bin

-This manage paper clutter free tip will help you with mail that comes into the house.
-Place your shredder near your recycling bin.
+This clutter-free tip for managing paper will help you with mail that comes into the house.
+Place your shredder (Affiliate Link) near your recycling bin (Affiliate Link).
 This will remind you that you need to shred the papers every day.
-When you purchase a shredder, spend extra for a large capacity shredder that way you can shred entire envelopes of mail at once without having to separate it.
+When you purchase a shredder (Affiliate Link), spend extra for a large capacity shredder (Affiliate Link).
+That way, you can shred entire envelopes of mail at once without having to separate it.
 Below are some shredders I found on Amazon (affiliate).

-I hope these tips give you some ideas on how to manage papers clutter free.
-Do you have any suggestions or tricks you want to share on this topic?
+I hope these tips give you some ideas on how to manage clutter-free papers.
+Do you want to share any suggestions or tricks on this topic?
 Please leave a comment below.

 Please note these are affiliate links through Amazon, and at no additional cost to you, I will earn affiliate fees if you decide to make a purchase.